 During the project we will undertake:

-- Baseline and end-point surveys with CPD leaders who are participants in TDT’s CPD Excellence Hubs Project, and other teachers who may not have directly participated with project activities but are able to comment on the impact of the project in their school.
-A link to the online baseline survey will be sent to participants and other teachers when a school signs up for the TDT’s CPD Excellence Hubs Project.
+- Baseline and end-point surveys with CPD leaders who are participants in TDT’s CPD Excellence Hubs Project.
+A link to the online baseline survey will be sent to participants when a school signs up for the TDT’s CPD Excellence Hubs Project.
 A link to the end-point survey will be sent once the delivery of the programme has been completed, which for most schools will be approximately two years after the start of the project.
-These 10-20 minute surveys will ask about CPD, leadership, culture and teaching in your school.
+These 15 minute surveys will ask about CPD, leadership, culture and teaching in your school.
 The endpoint survey will also ask participants for their views on the content and delivery of the TDT’s CPD Excellence Hubs Project.

-- Case-study visits to a sub-sample of 10 participating schools towards the end of the school’s participation in the project.
-During the visit we will conduct interviews and/or focus groups lasting 30-60 minutes with CPD leads, Expert Advisers, senior leaders, middle leaders, and teachers.
-These case studies will explore participants' experiences of the project and the impact on themselves, the school and pupils.
-Some interviews may be undertaken by telephone.
+- Case-study telephone interviews with a sub-sample of five participating schools in September/October 2019.
+Interviews will last 30-60 minutes, and will be conducted with CPD leads, Expert Advisers, and senior and middle leaders.
+They will explore participants' experiences of the project and the impact on themselves, the school and pupils.

-- Telephone interviews with each of the five Expert Advisors in the first year of the project (2017/18) and again towards the end of the project (2019/20).
+- Telephone interviews with each of the five Expert Advisors in December 2018.

 In addition we use the following sources of secondary data: